windx0303/CODA-19/README.md

 ## Acknowledgements
 This project is supported by the Huck Institutes of the Life Sciences' Coronavirus Research Seed Fund (CRSF) at Penn State University and the College of IST COVID-19 Seed Fund at Penn State University.
 We thank the crowd workers for participating in this project and providing useful feedback.
-We thank VoiceBunny Inc. for granting a 20% discount for the voiceover for the worker tutorial video to support projects relevant to COVID-19.
+We thank VoiceBunny Inc. for granting a 60% discount for the voiceover for the worker tutorial video to support projects relevant to COVID-19.
-We also thank Tiffany Knearem and Shih-Hong (Alan) Huang for reviewing our interfaces and the text used in our HITs.
+We also thank Tiffany Knearem, Shih-Hong (Alan) Huang, Joseph Chee Chang, and Frank Ritter for the great discussion and useful feedback.

 ## Misc

+- We presented our work at the [NLP COVID Workshop @ ACL 2020](https://www.nlpcovid19workshop.org/acl2020/schedule).
+July 09, 2020.

 - [IST seed grants support tech projects related to COVID-19](https://news.psu.edu/story/619919/2020/05/13/research/ist-seed-grants-support-tech-projects-related-covid-19).
 May 13, 2020.
 PSU News.